kwandrews7/hubot-hangman/README.md

 * Dash will be given for free.
 * If you guess a `-` it will be treated as a previously guessed letter and will not count against you.
 * If the word contains a dash, it will be shown automatically.

+### 1.2.1

+* 1.2.0 bug fix.
+* Dashes were considered guessed, but weren't shown as guessed characters.
+* Now dashes are shown in word. `The 8 letter word is: ? ? ? ? - ? ? ?`